tony-waters/tony-waters.github.io/_posts/2026-05-28-Terraform-an-application.md

 > Alternatively, run the `./up.sh` script

-On my laptop this takes about 6 minutes for all the pods to be ready and the seeder job to complete.
+On my laptop this it about 6 minutes for all the pods to be ready and the seeder job to complete.
 It should look like this:

 ```shell
 > kubectl get po -A